Myriadn/Cotrax/cotrax_api/README.md

 ## Testing Route

-Please Check out POSTman folders, we actually test it in Postman App.
+Please Check out POSTman folders, we actually test it in Postman App. and it has also been deployed with the [Render](https://render.com/) service with the Endpoint <b>https://cotrax.onrender.com</b>

 ### End